AdobeDocs/target.en/help/main/c-activities/c-multivariate-testing/t-create-multivariate-test/url.md

 * Query
 * Parameter

-Additional rules can be joined to the Activity URL with AND or OR.
-All rules you add are evaluated against each other with AND.
+Additional rules can be joined to the activity URL with AND or OR.
+All rules that you add are evaluated against each other with AND.

 Click **[!UICONTROL Save]** when you have finished.

 >[!NOTE]
 >
->If you entered a URL for a site that does not include the Target Standard JavaScript code, you cannot select page elements.
+>If you entered a URL for a site that does not include the [!DNL Target] JavaScript code, you cannot select page elements.

 By default, the VEC does not allow changes to elements containing JavaScript, such as rotating banners.
 You can toggle off **[!UICONTROL Render using JavaScript]** if you want to be able to alter those elements using the [!UICONTROL Visual Experience Composer].